Bodo

 - Traditional Healers

-- Traditional healers, known as Ojhas, play a crucial role in Bodo communities, using herbal remedies and spiritual practices to treat ailments.
+- Traditional healers, known as Ojha, play an essential role in treating illnesses using local herbs and spiritual practices.

 - Gender Roles In Healthcare